AaronC81/sord/README.md

 sord defs.rbi
 ```

-Sord will print information about what it's inferred as it runs.
-It is best to
+Sord will generate YARD docs and then print information about what it's inferred
-fix any issues in the YARD documentation, as any edits made to the resulting
+as it runs.
+It is best to fix any issues in the YARD documentation, as any edits
-RBI file will be replaced if you re-run Sord.
+made to the resulting RBI file will be replaced if you re-run Sord.

 ### Flags